Dog Cancer Diet Guidelines

 Some foods are worth including regularly in your dog’s diet, especially if she has cancer.
 Some of these can be added on top of a commercial diet, for example:

 Drs.
-Dressler and Ettinger recommend these meal-time guidelines in The Dog Cancer Diet, from The Dog Cancer Survival Guide:
+Dressler and Ettinger recommend these meal-time guidelines:

-• High quality lean protein – full of amino acids, vitamins, and mineral, and helps maintain muscle mass
+• High-quality lean protein – full of amino acids, vitamins, and minerals, and helps maintain muscle mass

 • Chicken necks are a great whole food source of important minerals like calcium and phosphorus.

 • Whole grains – a healthy source of carbohydrate energy.
-Brown rice and oatmeal are good example.
+Brown rice and oatmeal are good examples.

 • A multivitamin – this can help to provide missing elements in your dog’s homemade diet (so it’s important to know what is present and what is missing)